Your Virtual Open Day guide

 If you miss the live Q&A with the subject course team, you can still ask questions in the booth at any point in the day.
 But please note, it might not be answered by an academic.

 Attend the student panel discussion

-There will be two live student panel discussions in the Student Life Live Lounge involving a student from each faculty, at 12:00pm and 2:00pm.
-At these panel discussion, five current students will be talking about their experience of life in Portsmouth and answering questions sent in by the audience – including you.
+There will be one live student panel discussion in the Student Life Live Lounge involving a student from each faculty, at 10.00am.
+At this panel discussion, five current students will be talking about their experience of life in Portsmouth and answering questions sent in by the audience - including you.
 To join, just click on the Hotspot in the Student Life Live Lounge.